biogeospatial/Biodiverse_publication_list/InstallationLinuxBinary.md

-These instructions apply to version 0.19.
+These instructions apply to version 1.99 and later

 **Table of contents:**
 * [Installation](#installation)